-In order to assist undergraduates entitled to public support, the College and the University jointly provided Bursaries to help those of limited financial means.
-In 2020-21 74 students received such bursaries and a total of £215k was awarded (2019-20 67 students, £167k)
+In order to assist undergraduates entitled to public support, the College and the University jointly provided bursaries to help those of limited financial means.
+In 2021-22 a total of £184k was awarded through such bursaries to 65 students of the College (in 2020-21 £215k was comparably awarded to 74 students of the College).

 The College operates a hardship fund to support students who need further help.
+Awards totalling £8k were made during the year (£2k in 2020-21).

-The amount of support awarded to the College's students through scholarships, prizes and travel & research grants in 2020-21 was £152k (£171k awarded in 2019-20)
+The amount of support awarded to the College's students through scholarships, prizes and travel & research grants in 2021-22 was £212k (£152k awarded in 2020-21).